Mission City Council

 Mayor Pro-Tem

 The members of the City Council are elected from the City of Mission, Texas by an at-large election.
-The City Council, at its first meeting after an election, will elect one of its members Mayor Pro-Tem.
+The City Council, at its first meeting after an election, will elect one of its members as Mayor Pro-Tem.
 The Mayor Pro-Tem will perform all mayoral duties in the absence or disability of the Mayor.